Simulated images of the poster design.

 Simulated images of my paintings (to scale) with quotes by theoretical physicists placed adjacent to the paintings.

 AN UPDATE FOR THESE TIMES

 Due to the COVID-19, the effort to contact museums has been put on hold.
-The first visit to my studio by the curator and the director of a museum was scheduled to occur on April 1st but because of the virus and the shelter-in-place, they were not able to come.
+The first visit to my studio by the curator and the director of a museum was scheduled to occur on April 1st but because of the virus and the shelter-in-place, they phoned and said that they were not able to come and their museum was indefinitely closed.
 (Aril Fool's Day.
 It still makes me smile.)
 I did not, however, see it as a setback.
 Instead, I saw an enticing possibility opening up.
 The thought came immediately into my mind, "The purpose of the exhibit is to inspire people.
 Nothing has changed.
 We will use the internet instead and reach even more people!
-How wonderful!
-It will be a 'virtual exhibit' instead!"
+It will be a virtual exhibit!"

-You can experience the complete exhibit as you scroll down this page.
-Since the exhibit is supposed to take place in museums, you may want to play with imagining yourself in one of your favorite museums standing in front of these paintings, which are quite large, with the quotes by the physicists alongside.
+You can experience most of the exhibit as you scroll down this page.
+(There are over 40 paintings and drawings available for the exhibit).
+As you look on, imagining yourself in one of your favorite museums standing in front of these paintings, which are quite large, with the quotes by the physicists alongside.

 The “Quantum” Vision

 The exhibit is of my paintings created over a twenty-four-year period depicting scenes seen through heightened levels of perception.
 Next to the paintings will be quotes by the world’s top theoretical physicists, their illuminating words describing the essence of the reality I paint.
 The theme of the exhibit is consciousness—highlighting its mystery; its universal and personal significance; its sublime subtleness; and its unity and power.
 In fact, there is no greater power in the universe.
 This consciousness has been known intimately by many of the greatest creative visionaries, from Walt Whitman, Rumi, and William Blake to Hildegard of Bingen, Maya Angelou, and Albert Einstein.